 Friends and students had asked me to indicate the authors who have had the greatest influence on my life and thinking.
 If ever my words have communicated light or touched lives, the credit is largely due to the wonderful teachers I have had and the books of a number of authors I have read.
 Since the teachers have all gone on to their reward, I was only too happy to indicate the authors.
-I restricted the list to authors of recent times; Plato, Aristotle, Augustine and Aquinas are obviously on any intelligent person’s top list of philosophical influences, and the rest of the so-called Great Books – in drama, history, novel, epic and poetry – will also be presupposed, and not included in the following list.
+I restricted the list to authors of recent times; Plato, Aristotle, Augustine and Aquinas (among a select few others) are obviously on any intelligent person’s top list of philosophical influences.
+The rest of the so-called Great Books – in drama, history, novel, epic and poetry – will also be presupposed, and not included in the following list.

 In the last few years (since I penned the above paragraph), a few new authors have entered into the exchange.
-Five of them, in particular, have proven to bring – as Confucius enjoined – newness out of the preservation of the ancient.
+Five of them, in particular, have realized the intellectual ideal of Confucius and begotten newness through the preservation of the ancient.
 This has caused multiple points in my own education to be connected in new ways and by more embracing perspectives.
-I have needed some months to swallow, then ruminate, then swallow again, and then (hopefully) finally digest and escort their lights into a larger and more luminous view.
+In what follows, I will try to escort their lights into a larger and more luminous view.

-When in the mid-teens of the new century I happened upon the work of Charles Peirce, 1860-1914 – I’m rather slow in getting up to pace with contemporary thought – and the recently deceased semiotician, Thomas Sebeok, I saw that this whole matter had moved in new, and yet also ancient ways in very recent times.
-Finding the works of my fellow countryman, John Deely, became the final puzzle piece to turn me into a true believer.
-His writing has rocked my world (as they say) more than anyone’s since G.K.
-Chesterton’s some 40 years ago.
+When in the mid-teens of the new century I happened upon the work of Charles Peirce, 1860-1914, and the recently deceased semiotician, Thomas Sebeok, I saw that this whole matter had moved in new, and yet traditionally interconnected ways in very recent times.
+Finding the works of my fellow countryman, John Deely, became the final puzzle piece.

 The fifth writer was a complete surprise.
 I was preparing a course on Aristotle and looking for a good English index to the Stagirite’s opus (the Greek index I had would not serve for my young students), and came upon just what the doctor ordered: An Index to Aristotle in English Translation, originally published in the late 40s.
 I was so impressed that I sought out the other works of the author, Troy Wilson Organ, from the University of Iowa.
-Expecting to find multiple monographs on Aristotle I was greeted by numerous books and studies on Indian, Hindu thought.
-That kind of range of interest and expertise instantly attracts me.
-As I began to read in Organ’s considerable works, I found another scholar of Indian thought who also, like Richard de Smet, was able to bring the best of Western pre-modern thought into dialogue with the best from India.
+Expecting to find multiple monographs on Aristotle and Greek philosoph,y I was greeted instead by numerous books and studies on Indian, Hindu thought.
+That kind of range of interest and expertise instantly attracts me, especially as it us normally Plato enthusiasts that turn to the East.
+As I began to read in Organ’s considerable works, I found in him another scholar of Indian thought who also, like Richard de Smet, was able to bring the best of Western pre-modern thought into dialogue with the best from India.

 Thus, I will clumsily work these five newcomers into my list.